joseMarciano/kubernetes-orchestration/daemonset/readme.md

 - Show if label was created: `kubectl get nodes --show-labels | grep disktype=ssd`
 - To confirm pod by node: `kubectl get pods -o wide --field-select spec.nodeName=minikube-m03`

+## DaemonSet on Specific Nodes without labels(Direct attribution)
+You can change de dafault behavior of daemonset and set the nodename instead of labels.